stonepros/stone/doc/mgr/dashboard.rst

 which can be a result of certificates signed by an unknown CA or that do not matchn the host name::

-  $ ceph dashboard set-grafana-api-ssl-verify False
+  $ stone dashboard set-grafana-api-ssl-verify False

 You can also access Grafana directly to monitor your cluster.

 .. note::

-  Ceph Dashboard configuration information can also be unset.
+  Stone Dashboard configuration information can also be unset.
 For example, to clear the Grafana API URL we configured above::

-    $ ceph dashboard reset-grafana-api-url
+    $ stone dashboard reset-grafana-api-url

 Alternative URL for Browsers
 """"""""""""""""""""""""""""

-The Ceph Dashboard backend requires the Grafana URL to be able to verify the existence of Grafana Dashboards before the frontend even loads them.
-Due to the nature of how Grafana is implemented in Ceph Dashboard, this means that two working connections are required in order to be able to see Grafana graphs in Ceph Dashboard:
+The Stone Dashboard backend requires the Grafana URL to be able to verify the existence of Grafana Dashboards before the frontend even loads them.
+Due to the nature of how Grafana is implemented in Stone Dashboard, this means that two working connections are required in order to be able to see Grafana graphs in Stone Dashboard:

-- The backend (Ceph Mgr module) needs to verify the existence of the requested graph.
+- The backend (Stone Mgr module) needs to verify the existence of the requested graph.
 If this request succeeds, it lets the frontend know that it can safely access Grafana.
 - The frontend then requests the Grafana graphs directly from the user's browser using an iframe.
-The Grafana instance is accessed directly without any detour through Ceph Dashboard.
+The Grafana instance is accessed directly without any detour through Stone Dashboard.

-Now, it might be the case that your environment makes it difficult for the user's browser to directly access the URL configured in Ceph Dashboard.
+Now, it might be the case that your environment makes it difficult for the user's browser to directly access the URL configured in Stone Dashboard.
 To solve this issue, a separate URL can be configured which will solely be used to tell the frontend (the user's browser) which URL it should use to access Grafana.
-This setting won't ever be changed automatically, unlike the GRAFANA_API_URL which is set by :ref:`cephadm` (only if cephadm is used to deploy monitoring services).
+This setting won't ever be changed automatically, unlike the GRAFANA_API_URL which is set by :ref:`stoneadm` (only if stoneadm is used to deploy monitoring services).

 To change the URL that is returned to the frontend issue the following command::

-  $ ceph dashboard set-grafana-frontend-api-url <grafana-server-url>
+  $ stone dashboard set-grafana-frontend-api-url <grafana-server-url>

 If no value is set for that option, it will simply fall back to the value of the GRAFANA_API_URL option.
 If set, it will instruct the browser to use this URL to